Choosing the life of a contractor can feel like a really big step when you are sitting in a nice safe permanent job.

-- Take time to get to know your team.
+Take time to get to know your team.
 What are their interests and hobbies?
 Do they have a spouse?
 Children?
 Where else have they worked?
-Small bits of of information like this give you the ability to talk about things other than the work.
+Small bits of information like this gives you the ability to talk about things other than the work.

 Keeping your skills up-to-date

-Managing the company finances is one of the main things which puts people off of contracting but it doesn’t need to be a daunting task.
+Managing the company's finances is one of the main things which puts people off of contracting but it doesn’t need to be a daunting task.
 I’m not a qualified accountant so if you are going to make the move into contracting I would strongly recommend getting proper advice from one!
-Hopefully the below will give you an idea of the financial management side of running the company and your own finances through the year.
+Hopefully, the below will give you an idea of the financial management side of running the company and your own finances throughout the year.